TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 Next steps
 ----------

-Now that installation is complete, TYPO3 can be :ref:`configured <first-project-setup>`.
+Now that installation is complete, you can setup your :ref:`first basic project <first-project-setup>`.

 Using DDEV
 ----------